jethrokuan/braindump/content/posts/machine_teaching.md

 for minimizing teaching risk experimentally shows better performance than randomly choosing features.

-## Learner-aware Teaching: Inverse Reinforcement Learning with Preferences and Constraints ([Tschiatschek et al. 2019](#orgc9ea96b)) {#learner-aware-teaching-inverse-reinforcement-learning-with-preferences-and-constraints--tschiatschek-et-al-dot-2019--orgc9ea96b}
+## Learner-aware Teaching: Inverse Reinforcement Learning with Preferences and Constraints ([Tschiatschek et al., n.d.](#orgd3d578d)) {#learner-aware-teaching-inverse-reinforcement-learning-with-preferences-and-constraints--tschiatschek-et-al-dot-n-dot-d-dot--orgd3d578d}

 This paper considers the setting where the learner has preferences.
 This captures: